Frequently Asked Questions (FAQ)

 - There is a lot of data.
 A full planet will create a database with hundreds of GBytes, this just needs time.

 - Your hardware may be underpowered.
-You should use a fast SSD and have plenty of RAM, for a planet import 64 GB RAM are pretty much the minimum.
+You should use fast SSDs and have plenty of RAM, for a planet import 64 GB RAM are pretty much the minimum, 128 GB are better.

-An index is not being built and there is no error message.
+Why is an index not being built and there is no error message?

 You are probably using a version of osm2pgsql before 1.3.0 which had a bug where errors happening while creating an index or certain other database operations were not reported but silently ignored.
 This is fixed in version 1.3.0.